Qualifications for Master Educator License

 - Wisconsin Master Educator Assessment Process (WMEAP)

 The WMEAP route is available for administrators, school social workers, school psychologists, school nurses, and teachers licensed in subjects not available through NBPTS.
-Application for WMEAP is submitted to the DPI, where accepted applicants will have up to two years to complete a performance-based portfolio that is assessed by DPI-trained WMEAP assessors.
-More information is available in WMEAP section of our website.
+The application for WMEAP is submitted to the DPI, where accepted applicants will have up to two years to complete a performance-based portfolio that is assessed by DPI-trained WMEAP assessors.